itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

         max-doc-length=79
         disable-noqa

+.. _gui-prop-script-editors:

 Script Editors
 ----------------------

-The **Class Navigator** feature allows configuring the :ref:`class navigator <gui-editor-class-navigator>` of any script editor window.
+The **Code Outline** feature allows configuring the :ref:`code outline <gui-editor-outline-navigator>` of any script editor.
-The checkbox of the entire groupbox en- or disables this feature.
-Use the timer to recheck the script structure after a certain amount of seconds since the last change of the script.
-If the timer is disabled, the structure is only analyzed when the script is shown or loaded.
+The outline contains the start and end of all functions, class and methods of a script.
+It can for instance be used as content for the code navigation bar above each script editor.
+It is for instance possible to show or hide this navigation bar.
+The outline is usually determined once a script is loaded or if a tab is changed.
+However, you can also enable an automatic update mechanism, such that the outline is updated after that the last key has been pressed in a script.
+The delay can be configured in this property page, too.

-As second last option in this property page, you can optionally choose if a vertical line should be displayed in the background of the script editor windows after a user-defined number of columns.
+As next option in this property page, you can optionally choose if a vertical line should be displayed in the background of the script editor windows after a user-defined number of columns.
 This line can for instance be used to keep the script thin and be remembered to add a line break instead of generating